Unity-Technologies/AssetBundles-Browser/QAReport.md

 ## Package Status
 * open bugs: https://github.com/Unity-Technologies/AssetBundles-Browser/issues
-* package has been openly available on github since April, officially released on github and the asset store sincef June.
+* package has been openly available on github since April, officially released on github and the asset store since June.
+Users have been able to report bugs through github (see above link) and give feedback in the asset store.
+Current asset store rating is 5 stars after 19 votes.